 I am a Board Certified Internal Medicine Physician who practiced traditional Internal Medicine (adult primary care) for a decade as a hard core skeptic of non-traditional healthcare.
-About 4 years ago as a result of a personal health crisis, I realized that the approach of “one size fits all” ( which usually meant giving drugs for everything!), taught to me in Medical School and Internal Medicine residency and which I was expected to follow and was following in my medical practice surely was not the way to achieve “health”.
+In 2009 as a result of a personal health crisis, I realized that the approach of “one size fits all” ( which usually meant giving drugs for everything!), taught to me in Medical School and Internal Medicine residency and which I was expected to follow and was following in my medical practice surely was not the way to achieve “health”.
 I felt more and more convinced that only a small part of the problem was being addressed with this Modern Medicine/Allopathic approach which taught us to use only “proven” therapeutic modalities and drugs as the solution.
 This very same system of treatment was being applied on me by my own treating physicians and needless to say with no improvement in my condition.
 One of my teachers at IFM once said to me and I quote, ” the truth is that all therapies at first must start out as non-proven before they can be proven and all pioneers were made fun of until the truth was realized”.
 I have recognized over the past many years that real “health and vitality” are impossible to achieve unless the mind, body and soul are targeted and the “whole” patient is treated, along with respect for the Divinity that resides at the core of each of our being!

 During my intensive review and research of medical and integrative medicine literature, in my quest to heal myself, I fortunately came across Dr. Mark Hyman (Chairman of the Institute for Functional Medicine [IFM], a four-time New York Times bestselling author, an internationally recognized leader in the field of FM and awarded the 2009 Linus Pauling Award for Leadership in Functional Medicine) and was fascinated by what I learnt from him about the relatively new groundbreaking field of whole-systems medicine known as Functional Medicine (FM).
 His simple but powerful message that I have never forgotten—in his own words– “All medicine comes down to this: Find out what’s bugging you; get rid of it.
 Find out what you need; get it.
 The body does the rest”.
 My life and thinking about ways of treating patients had changed for ever!
 I realized that Depression was not a Zoloft deficiency, high cholesterol was not a statin deficiency, but that I needed to find out the underlying biochemical cause of the problem and leave the “name it ( give a diagnosis), blame it and tame it ( with drugs)” mentality of modern medicine.
 I subsequently completed hundreds of hours of training from the Institute for Functional Medicine (IFM) and first applied that training to healing my own self with phenomenal success.
 I subsequently followed my passion in Functional Medicine and became one of the first 123 practitioners from all over the world to be an Institute for Functional Medicine Certified Practitioner (IFMCP).